Abhi9986/playbook/README.md

 1. Edit the markdown files under the Docs folder with your changes.
-2. Raise a pull request and add at least 1 approver
+2. Raise a pull request and add at least 2 approvers
 3. Wait for your change to be merged